soundslikejason/yelp-camp/YelpCamp/v6/readme.md

 * Add logout route
 * Prevent user from adding a comment if not signed in
 * Add links to navbar

+##Auth Pt.
+5 - Show/Hide Links
-* Show/hide auth links correctly
+* Show/hide auth links in navbar correctly